aimless-coder/Task_Tracker/README.md

 `task-cli` is a command-line tool for managing tasks.
 It allows you to add, update, delete, and list tasks, as well as mark them as done or in-progress.

+For more information on project idea, visit [roadmap.sh](https://roadmap.sh/projects/task-tracker)

 ## Table of Contents

 - [Features](#features)